 The Reinstatement Requirements listed below must be submitted to the appropriate College departments.
-All items listed below must be received on or before the designated application cut-off date.
+All items listed below must be received on or before the intended start date.
 After this date, the application will be processed for the subsequent term.

 Reinstatement Requirements: